dtonhofer/prolog_notes/swipl_notes/about_continuations/README.md

 > usefulness is shown in a series of examples.
 The idea behind this implementation can be adapted to other Prolog
 > implementations.
 The constructs are compared with similar ones in BinProlog and Haskell.
 Their interaction with other
 > parts of Prolog is discussed.

+Section 7.6:

+> **7.6 The Origin of Delimited Continuations**
+>
+> Felleisen introduced reset and shift (“prompt applications”) using the untyped lambda-calculus [The theory and practice of first-class prompts, 1988].
+> He defined the semantics via translation to a stack-machine, but did notprovide an actual implementation.
+> One of his examples was a yield-mechanism on a tree.
+Felleisen already pointed out the relation of
+> continuations to stream-programming, although he did not distinguish yield as a separate operator.
+> Dubaet al. added first-class continuations to the statically typed ML language [Typing first-class continuations in ML, POPL '91].
+> Flattet al.implementeda production version in Scheme [Adding delimited and composable control to a production programming environment, 2007]

 _This one introduces `shift` and `reset` operations but it's a very technical paper (I don't get it ... yet)_